Academic Calendar - 2025

 Readmission Following Withdrawal for Unsatisfactory Standing

-A student who has been required to withdraw because of unsatisfactory standing may apply for readmission through the Admissions Office following a period of at least one year outside the University.
+A student who has been required to withdraw because of unsatisfactory standing, who did not apply for or who was not granted a Dean’s Waiver, may apply for readmission through the Admissions Office following a period of at least one year outside the University.

 Transfer to Another Faculty